-On the banks of the Trebbia river, on the western side, a few kilometers from Piacenza.
+On the western side of the banks of the Trebbia river, a few kilometers from Piacenza.

-The best period to visit Gazzola begins in spring and ends at the end of autumn.
+The best period to visit Gazzola is from spring to the end of autumn.

-Today the castle houses the city hall, in the town center the church of St. Lorenzo deserves a visit.
+The castle that now houses the city hall and the church of St. Lorenzo deserves a visit.

-Not to be missed the statue, which welcomes visitors coming from Piacenza, is an elephant which commemorates the battle between Hannibal and the Roman soldiers, during which Rome was defeated thanks to the surprise effect of elephants.
-It happened in 218 b.C.
+Not to be missed: the statue of an elephant which welcomes visitors from Piacenza, here to commemorate the battle between Hannibal and the Roman soldiers in 218 b.C., during which Rome was defeated thanks to the surprise effect of elephants.

 Piacenza cuisine expresses itself in the gastronomic and enological production in this territory between the river Trebbia and the Luretta stream.